[Client]

 Sort out existing flows of major post-purchase tasks.
 Identify pain points and areas of improvement.

-Advance the users experience of leads gen, MPF information enquiry, client documents download, investment-linked fund price, promotion and announcements.
+Advance the users experience of leads gen, client documents download, investment-linked fund price, promotion and announcements.

 Wire-framing & prototyping